 Native to the Santa Maria Valley, pinquito beans are small, pink beans, and they’ve been the go-to site for Santa Maria BBQ for forever and a day.
 They’re like a smaller take on a pinto bean, and we wouldn’t think to have a local BBQ without them.

 3 Places To Eat Great Santa Maria Style Tri-Tip In The Santa Ynez Valley

 Almost everything about this style of California BBQ brings on lots and lots of opinions, but possibly nothing causes a bigger rift than where to go to get the best local BBQ.
 Some places serve a full BBQ plate, some are about a fine dining experience with a glass of local Pinot Noir, and others are about tri-tip.

 If you’ve seen the movie Sideways (which you should if you haven’t), you also know the Hitching Post II from the film.
 This is Frank Ostini’s place in the same Frank taught me all I know at the BBQ Bootcamp at Alisal.

 Also, this is the same Frank who owns the acclaimed Hitching Post Wines (We’re partial to their “Pinks” Dry Rose and their Santa Rita Hills Pinot Noir).
 This is your spot if you’re looking for a sit-down meal with some great local barbecue.
 While they don’t usually have tri-tip on the menu, they often cook it, so be sure to ask!

 Even if you weren’t planning on stopping here for tri-tip, we’d tell you to go because they have a great selection of local beer, wine, and artisanal food.
 But we’re talking tri-tip so let’s concentrate!
-Los Olivos Grocery serves saucier tri-tip than Cold Spring Tavern (below), but it’s a perfect bet if you’re already stopping by.
+Los Olivos Grocery serves saucier tri-tip than Cold Spring Tavern (below), but it’s a perfect bet if you’re already heading through the Santa Ynez towns.

 Full disclosure: We’re partial to this place because Aida’s Aunt used to run it, so she grew up spending weekends at this old Stagecoach stop among ZZ Top-looking bikers while noshing on tri-tip sandwiches.
 Her Aunt no longer works there, but everything else is pretty much the same.